zhangmichael2k6/dotfiles/README.md

 **A little warning**: I don't sure if those config will work for Windows.
 So please, **USE IT AT YOUR OWN RISK**

 ## Credits
-I stole almost 99.9% of nvim config\
+I stole almost 99.9% of the config\
 If u want to research more, here the link
 - [Link to Mr. Takuya dotfiles Github repo](https://github.com/craftzdog/dotfiles-public)